-Assembly elections: Voting begins in 69 seats across Bengal, Assam; all eyes on Nandigram
+Assembly elections: Polling on in 69 seats in Bengal, Assam; TMC worker killed in Paschim Medinipur

-Thirty constituencies in Bengal and 39 in Assam vote in this phase.
+Thirty constituencies in Bengal and 39 in Assam vote in this phase, including the crucial Nandigram seat.

 Voters in West Bengal and Assam will cast their ballots in the second phase of the Assembly elections on Thursday as Prime Minister Narendra Modi’s Bharatiya Janata Party makes a serious bid to dislodge Chief Minister Mamata Banerjee, as well as retain power in the northeastern state.
 Thirty constituencies in Bengal and 39 in Assam vote today.